stakater/mto-docs/content/learn/mto-vs-capsule.md

 ## What is MTO?

-Multi-Tenant Operator is a commercial operator from Stakater covering the same tenant governance ground, plus the layers most platforms need next.
+MTO is a commercial platform from Stakater built on a single `Tenant` definition that drives six capability areas: **multi-tenancy**, **templates**, **FinOps**, **hibernation**, **extensions** into the surrounding ecosystem, and a **console** for both administrators and tenant users.
+Tenancy is the foundation the other five stand on, not the extent of the product.

+Capsule is comparable on the first of those six.
+The comparison below is therefore narrow where the products overlap and wide where they do not.

 ### Key Characteristics